Editor’s note: This article was updated to reword material that appeared verbatim in a Philadelphia school district press release.

 “We have identified three buildings that will primarily be funded through this, which are either being completely rebuilt or either brand new buildings, basically completely rehabbed.
 This was just approved by the board a few months ago,” Monson said.
 “So that’s three essentially new schools.”

 Part of the $325 million for facilities will pay for 800 new hydration stations that provide chilled, filtered water.
-The district aims to have a minimum of one filtered hydration station per 100 students in its 269 district-owned school buildings.
+The district has a goal of one filtered hydration station per floor for every 100 students in its 269 school buildings.

 According to Monson, some of this money is going for some asbestos-mitigation projects and to strengthen an asbestos response team, as well as a lead paint response team with the goal of getting all buildings certified as lead-paint free in the next two years.

 In addition, $150 million is to support social and emotional needs of district students.
 Gun violence has created an urgent crisis for many Philadelphia students, and social-emotional services have in turn become critical to support students experiencing related trauma.
 The district plans to increase its level of climate support services, including peer mentoring and social workers.